deepa0040/DevOpsDailyLearn/Database/Intro.md

-Sure!
 If you're a **beginner in DevOps** and want to learn about **database concepts**, it's important to understand both how databases work *and* how DevOps professionals interact with them.
 Let’s break it down step-by-step in a simple and practical way.

 ---